 Once you dive into the user experience, Webull and TD Ameritrade start to diverge quite a bit.
 To start, Webull was designed primarily as a mobile app.
 The broker recently released a web interface, but everything about Webull’s design reflects the fact that it was built for small screens rather than multi-monitor desktop setups.

 TD Ameritrade, and specifically the Thinkorswim trading platform, was until 2019 only available as a desktop application.
-There are now web and mobile interfaces that work quite well, but the platform is still best suited for large screens and mouse clicks.
+There are now web and mobile apps that work quite well, but the platform is still best suited for large screens and mouse clicks.

 It’s also important to note that both brokers provide paper trading accounts.
 This is key for more advanced traders since it provides an environment for safely testing out new strategies.

 Ultimately, Webull’s platform is very user-friendly but stops short of presenting users with extremely in-depth features.
 TD Ameritrade’s Thinkorswim platform, on the other hand, can be overwhelming in the depth of features it offers.
 Underlying its watchlists and stock screeners is a custom scripting language, called ThinkScript, that enables traders to develop fully custom indicators and strategies.
-Thinkorswim also has tools for strategy backtesting and includes access to Level II market data.
+Thinkorswim also has tools for strategy backtesting and includes access to Level II order flow data.
 Thinkorswim is arguably one of the most comprehensive trading platforms available, and it’s completely free with a TD Ameritrade account.